 In this highly digital age, it is near impossible to erase all information online about yourself, but you can do a lot to remove online information and minimize your risk of identity theft or worse.

 Some people choose to go “off the grid,” meaning they want to eliminate their digital footprint.
 However, it’s not possible to completely remove personal information from the internet due to the Freedom of Information Act and public records.
 However, from social media, online banking, and other portals, your information is out there, and you can take steps to reduce it.
 Many people would be surprised at the vast amount of data sitting out there just waiting to be plucked by a cybercriminal.
 Some examples are your name, address, employment history, education, news stories, public records, and photos.
 Due to data breaches, additionally, your social security number, driver’s license number, passport number, medical history, bank and credit card information, and logins may also be available online.

 Understand, however, deleting public information on the internet can have a negative effect on potential employers or government agencies doing a background check might find it difficult to complete the task without this information.
 The upside is you may be less likely to become a victim of a data breach or identity theft.

-Erase Your Social Media and Shopping Accounts
+Delete Social Media Accounts

 The first and easiest step to take is to get your information off social media and shopping accounts.
 That means logging onto Facebook, Twitter, Instagram, and everywhere you shop and deactivate or delete your accounts altogether.
 With shopping websites, this means your shopping history will disappear as well.
 Don’t forget about accounts with Reddit and GitHub too.

-How to Remove Yourself from Public Records
+Remove Yourself from Whitepages

 Another more difficult option is to contact public record websites like Spokeo and Whitepages and request to opt-out of their system.
 You may have to fill out paperwork and mail or fax the forms in.
 By doing this, you'll remove your public records from Google, which will make it much harder to find you online.